-If you felt tired of the hustle and bustle of Paris and its big crowds of tourists, you'll find a little bit of a relief in Montmartre.
-This neighbourhood, just north of the centre-ville, has been known as a place that many artists call home.
-Well, at least up until recently as it got really pricey these days and ordinary artists cannot afford living there any more.
-But regardless, you'll most likely find Montmartre charming and enjoy strolling its narrow cobble streets in search for Basilique du Sacré-Coeur that dominates the cityscape of Paris.
+If you feel tired of the hustle and bustle of Paris and its big crowds of tourists, you'll find a little bit of relief in Montmartre.
+This neighbourhood, just north of the centre, has been known as a place that many artists call home.
+Well, at least up until recently as it got really pricey these days and ordinary artists cannot afford to live there anymore.
+Regardless, you'll most likely find Montmartre charming and enjoy strolling its narrow cobble streets in search of the Basilique du Sacré-Coeur that dominates the cityscape of Paris.

 The route starts at the metro station Blanche at the famous Moulin Rouge.